Contents

 The SJP App

-St James’s Place have recently launched a mobile app for clients to track their investments finances in general.
+St. James’s Place has a pretty good mobile app for clients to track their investments.

 It’s fairly basic for now, but essentially, you can see how much money you have in total, how much you have in each account (for instance an ISA and a pension), and then the investment record of your investments – which is pretty useful, you can periodically check in on your investments to make sure they’re growing as expected, without having to speak to your advisor (unless you want to).